-Economic Impact of Spending by Nonprofit Arts and Culture AUDIENCES in the City of St. Paul, MN
+Economic Impact of Spending by Nonprofit Arts and Culture AUDIENCES in North Central Minnesota

 The nonprofit arts and culture industry, unlike most industries, leverages a significant amount of event-related spending by its audiences.
 For example, when patrons attend a cultural event, they may pay to park their car, purchase dinner at a restaurant, shop in nearby stores, eat dessert after the show, and pay a babysitter upon their return home.
 Attendees from out of town may spend the night in a hotel.
 This spending generates related commerce for local businesses such as restaurants, parking garages, retail stores, and hotels.